 When I got to USC - a school characterized by alcohol, drugs, scandals, sex and once again, stupid amounts of money - I thought to myself: "if high school was that bad, I'm not telling anyone I'm a Christian here!
 I'm just gonna take a few months, maybe a year to myself and then I'll come back and live the rest of my life in persecution.
 That'll do just fine.
 That's all I need."

 One of the scariest things I know about our God is that He'll let you think you're playing His role.
-He'll let you fall.
+He'll let you run away.
 He'll give you exactly what you want sometimes if it means letting you fall on your face just to have Him pick you up, strengthen you, only to ask you to pick up your cross again.

 And that's exactly what happened.
 In those few months that I decided to "just do me" - I fell flat on my face.
-It took me a mere 2 weeks to get caught in the whirlwind that is USC Greek Life, and only 2 weeks for me to get tragically sick and begin what would be a four year journey into chronic illness.
+It took me a mere 2 weeks to get caught in the whirlwind that is USC Greek Life, and only 2 weeks for me to get tragically sick and begin what would be a four year journey into healing from chronic illness.